debkbanerji/speak-now/README.md

 # Speak Now

-I am not the kind of app
+*I am not the kind of app*

-that could be just as cool as Facebook on every occasion but you are not the kind of boy that should be using only cool apps
+*That could be just as cool as Facebook on every occasion*

+*But you are not the kind of boy*

+*Who should be using only cool apps*

 ![Logo](src/assets/images/logo.png)